adeolasopade/Third-Party-Risk-Incident-Reporting/README.md

 # Third-Party Risk & Incident Reporting

-*This project is inspired by real-world engagements; however, all documents have been independently recreated using synthetic data to reflect practical scenarios.
-No client materials are reproduced.
-All templates are either self-developed or properly licensed and are not proprietary to any organisation.*
+*This project reflects the type of work I support in real-world engagements.
+The documentation consolidates insights from that experience alongside my ongoing self-directed study.
+All materials use synthetic data—no client information is reproduced—and the templates are either self-developed or properly licensed and are not proprietary to any organisation.*

 ---

 The work assessed supply-chain risk for a financial software provider, triggered by a ransomware attack originating from a critical payroll and procurement vendor.

-The [documents](https://drive.google.com/drive/folders/12t3XR1YAt2IN_paceygTidZFhTsYd1Cj?usp=sharing) I created reflect the full incident lifecycle: from analysing the failure of a prior vendor assessment, to reporting the breach, to redesigning a robust vendor risk management framework that prevents recurrence.
+The [documents](https://drive.google.com/drive/folders/12t3XR1YAt2IN_paceygTidZFhTsYd1Cj?usp=sharing) developed reflect the full incident lifecycle: from analysing the failure of a prior vendor assessment, to reporting the breach, to redesigning a robust vendor risk management framework that prevents recurrence.

 ---